2023-03-05

 Whenever the instruction SOLVE_PROBLEM is executed, FeenoX solves the PDE problem.
 For static problems, that means solving the equations and filling in the result functions.
 For transient or quasisstatic problems, that means advancing one time step.

-Write a mesh and functions of space-time to a file for post-processing.
+Write a mesh and/or generic functions of space-time to a post-processing file.

 [ <scalar_field_1> ] [ <scalar_field_2> ] [...]